Artinnavidgoli/Desktop-organizer-win/README.md

 ****
  this is a bat file that can organize your desktop by file type

- *ps :this project is opensourse  , so feel free to countribute + there is the txt file of this bat file so it's easier to countribute*
+ *ps :this project is opensourse  , so feel free to countribute + there is the txt file of this bat file so it's easier to countribute and easier change based on your needs*